Back to Events

 Team Tables:

-Each working group will be seated at its own 60" round table (up to 6 people).
+Each working group will be seated at its own table.

-In alignment with this year’s learning design, tables will be intentionally spaced (not connected) to create clear separation between groups and support focused, high-impact collaboration.
+In alignment with this year’s learning design, tables will be intentionally spaced (not connected) to create clear separation between groups and support focused, high-impact collaboration, unless otherwise requested.

 You’re encouraged to personalize your table(s)—bring elements that reflect your organization’s Massive Transformative Purpose and spark creativity, energy, and team identity.